Emmotes/ic_spoilers/docs/kas.md

 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 **Mortal Pawns** (Guess)
 > Every time an area is completed, Kas gains Pawn stacks equal to the number of Champions in the formation that are not one of his Vampire Spawns.
-Each Pawn stack increases the effect of Born Into Evil by $(amount)%, stacking multiplicatively.
+Each Pawn stack increases the effect of Born Into Evil by 1%, stacking multiplicatively.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>